SP1

 Contract Addresses

-When using SP1, we recommend using our deployed verifiers.
-Each contract is a SP1VerifierGateway which can automatically routes your SP1 proof to the correct verifier based on the prover version.
+To verify SP1 proofs on-chain, we recommend using our deployed canonical verifier gateways.
+The SP1VerifierGateway will automatically route your SP1 proof to the correct verifier based on the SP1 version used.

 Chain IDChainGateway